 Vet Compass Project Type: Dog

-What is the RVC Pandemic Puppies Survey?
+What is the RVC Pandemic Puppies study?

 Dog owners who met ALL of the following four criteria:

-- over 18 years of age.
+- Over 18 years of age.

 - Resident in the United Kingdom.